-The use of gravel will be preferred to tarmacadam for access roads.
+The use of gravel will be preferred to tarmacadam for access roads in order to avoid lending an urbanised character to the countryside, and to promote sustainable drainage.

 The creation of lengths of track across open fields can detract from the character and rural appearance of the area and should be avoided.
 Wherever possible existing access routes should be followed.